 Highways and Infrastructure undertakes North Wales Trunk Road Agency (NWTRA) work on behalf of the Welsh Government.
-The Authority will receive £3.237m in respect of NWTRA work undertaken in 2012/13 (£3.260m in 2011/12): of this £0.263m related to the site supervision and administration services provided (£0.314m in 2011/12).
+Gwynedd County Council is the lead authority for the NWTRA.
+Denbighshire County Council is responsible for maintaining the trunk road network within the County and Gwynedd County Council reimburses the Authority for this work.
+The Council will receive £3.237m in respect of NWTRA work undertaken in 2012/13 (£3.260m in 2011/12): of this £0.263m related to the site supervision and administration services provided (£0.314m in 2011/12).

 The six North Wales councils act as agents of Welsh Government in providing recyclable loans under the Houses into Homes Scheme, for the repair of properties which have been long term vacant, with the aim of bringing them back into use.
 Flintshire County Council is the lead/banker authority for the North Wales region and responsible for administering the fund.
 Total income of £2,333k was received from Welsh Government during 2012/13 with payments against this sum amounting to £1,847k, of which Denbighshire County Council received £122k.